Menu Close

 Parliament continues to be dominated by OBCs.
 And in terms of profession, by agriculturalists and social workers.

-Not much change with respect to women and minority representation.
+There is not much change with respect to women and minority representation.

-Number of graduates have increased.
+The Number of graduates has increased.

 Since 1990s, there has been too much presence of persons from criminal background.
 A phenomenon known as ‘criminalization of Indian politics’.

-Profile of 17th Lok Sabha.
+4. Profile of 18th Lok Sabha

-Posted in PSIR 1B
+Posted in PSIR NOTES

 Related Posts